 Summing up, expectations about outside options appear to be the biggest predictor of search intentions at the extensive margin.
-Expectations on returns to effort seem to matter more than unitary time costs.
-I think this is interesting for two reasons.
-First, having to send many applications with little return is more likely to impose a psychological strain, an extra cost in addition to to the time needed to materially do the extra applications - which, in itself, is not correlated with search intentions.
+Expectations on returns to effort matter more than unitary time costs.
+These results are interesting for two reasons.
+First, having to send many applications with little return is more likely to impose a psychological strain, an extra cost in addition to to the time needed to materially put together the extra applications-which, in itself, is not correlated with search intentions.
 Second, expectations on search efficiency are more likely to be influenced by beliefs about job availability and current economic conditions compared to average search costs.
-Indeed, in the survey respondents who believe that finding a job is more "difficult"17 also expect a lower hit rate and expect to send more applications.
-The average time cost per application, instead, is not correlated with the perceived difficulty of finding a new job.
+Indeed, in the survey, respondents who believe that finding a job is more "difficult" also expect a lower success rate and expect to send more applications.
+The average time cost per application, instead, is not correlated with the